LeahArden175/recipe-box-client/README.md

 Recipe Box

-This app allows users to add their recipes and give them a tag so they are easier to fidn!
+This app allows users to add their recipes and give them a tag so they are easier to find!

 You can find the live app here https://recipe-box-12.vercel.app/